localstack/snowflake-docs/content/en/user-guide/streams/index.md

 Streams allow you to track changes made to a table.
 Streams capture changes made to a table, such as inserts, updates, and deletes, and store the changes in a log that you can query to see what changes have been made.

-LocalStack Snowflake emulator supports manage streams.
+LocalStack Snowflake emulator supports managed streams.
 You can create a stream locally to track changes made to an emulated Snowflake table and query the stream to see what changes have been made.

 ## Getting started